georgekosmidis/blog.georgekosmidis.net/workables/articles/100610-infinity-the-scientific-god/content.md

     - **Quantum Gravity**: The issues surrounding black holes and singularities suggest the need for a quantum theory of gravity that can reconcile general relativity with quantum mechanics.
     - **Innovative Approaches**: Embracing the challenge of infinity should inspire scientists to develop innovative approaches and new theories that can better explain the universe without resorting to infinite concepts.

-In conclusion, while the concept of infinity plays a crucial role in our understanding of the universe and black holes, it also serves as a reminder of the limitations of our current knowledge.
+While the concept of infinity plays a crucial role in our understanding of the universe and black holes, it also serves as a reminder of the limitations of our current knowledge.
 By recognizing infinity as both a tool and a challenge, we can push the boundaries of science and strive for a deeper understanding of the cosmos.

 # Section 3: Infinity as a Placeholder for the Unknown